How Does LendingTree Get Paid?

 Credit cards have variable rates, which means they go up and down as the market fluctuates.
 Compare debt consolidation loans to see if you qualify for a lower rate than what you’re carrying across your cards.

-And economic conditions aside, borrowers with excellent credit (740+) typically see lower rates on debt consolidation loans than credit cards.
+And economic conditions aside, borrowers with very good or excellent credit (740+) typically see lower rates on debt consolidation loans than credit cards.

 When interest rates go up

-Although the Fed just cut rates, and experts predict more rate cuts may be on the way, it’s still important to prepare for potential rate hikes in the future.
-Here’s what to do if that happens:
+Though the Fed hasn’t increased rates since 2023, it’s still important to have a plan for potential rate hikes in the future.
+Here’s what to do if rates go up:

 Pay down your credit cards